MultiRight/MultiGenerator/README.md

 ## How strong are the passwords?

-MultiGenerator mixes uppercase letters, lowercase letters, numbers, and symbols all together, so the password does not look like any real word or pattern.
+multigenerator mixes uppercase letters, lowercase letters, numbers, and symbols all together, so the password does not look like any real word or pattern.

 The passwords are also picked completely at random every single time, so no two passwords will ever be the same.